top of page

 What Financial Markets Teach Us About Emotional Investments

-Financial advisors often talk about risk management—understanding how much risk you’re taking on and preparing for the possibility that things might not work out.
+Financial advisors often talk about risk management—understanding how much risk you’re taking and preparing for the possibility that things might not work out.
 The same goes for emotional investments.
-We need to recognize that everything we invest in—whether it’s a relationship, a friendship group, or a career goal—comes with risks.
+We must recognize that everything we invest in—a relationship, a friendship group, or a career goal—comes with risks.
 By diversifying our emotional investments, we reduce the impact of those risks on our well-being.

 How to Make Better Emotional Investment Decisions